 Empowering our young people

 We are passionate about engaging with young people.
-We promote an environment where young people are empowered to lead, guided to contribute, and allowed to make mistakes.
+We promote an environment where young people are empowered to lead, guided to contribute, and make mistakes in a safe environment.

 We have several schemes that engage with young people.

-Our Cadet Scheme provides a varied and interesting programme of activities for a diverse group of young people aged between 14 and 17.
-It raises awareness of Fire & Rescue Service activities; and nurtures teamwork, communication and confidence that will help them navigate life.
+Our Cadet Scheme provides an interesting programme of activities for young people aged between 14 and 17.
+It raises awareness of Fire & Rescue Service activities; and nurtures teamwork, communication and confidence.

 We invest in our young people by giving them an opportunity to develop personal and professional skills while making lifelong friends and having fun.

 We have 4 Cadet Branches – Belfast, Bangor, Lisburn, and Newry.
-Our Cadets are mentored by our Firefighters, Support Staff and Civilian Leaders who give up their free time to provide invaluable expertise and experience.
+Our Cadets meet for 2 hours in the evening per week during school term times and are mentored by our Volunteer Cadets Leaders who give up their free time to provide invaluable expertise and experience.
+We are currently recruiting for Cadet Leaders.

 Our Cadets take part in a range of activities including: